ERPLibre/ERPLibre/doc/PRODUCTION.md

 ./script/install_dev.sh
 ./script/install_production.sh
 ```
-A service is running by SystemD.
-You can access it with the DNS name found in env_var.sh
+A service is runned by SystemD.
+You can access it with the DNS name found in `env_var.sh`

 #### Ubuntu 20.04 server
 Apply fix libpng12-0: https://www.linuxuprising.com/2018/05/fix-libpng12-0-missing-in-ubuntu-1804.html